Women in Afghanistan: Politics and workforce

-In terms of percentage, women rank high in the fields of medicine and media, and are slowly working their way into the field of justice.
-Because women are still highly encouraged to consult a female physician when they go to the hospital, nearly fifty percent of all Afghans in the medical profession are women.
-The number of women having professions in the media is also rising.
+In terms of percentage, women ranked high in the fields of medicine and media, and were working their way into the field of justice.
+Because women were highly encouraged to consult a female physician when they went to the hospital, nearly fifty percent of all Afghans in the medical profession were women.
+The number of women having professions in the media was also rising.
 It was reported in 2008 that nearly a dozen of television stations had all-female anchors as well as female producers.
-As women are given more opportunities in education and the workforce, more of them are turning towards careers in medicine, media, and justice.

-However, even the women that are given the opportunity to have careers have to struggle to balance their home life with their work life, as household tasks are seen as primarily female duties.
-Since the Afghan economy is weak, very few women can afford to hire domestic helpers, so they are forced to take care of all the household work primarily on their own.
-Those who choose to work must labour twice as hard because they are essentially holding two jobs.
+However, even the women that were given the opportunity to have careers had to struggle to balance their home life with their work life, as household tasks are seen as primarily female duties.
+Since the Afghan economy was weak, very few women could afford to hire domestic helpers, so they were forced to take care of all the household work primarily on their own.
+Those who chose to work had to labour twice as hard because they were essentially holding two jobs.

-Airlines have welcomed Afghan women in various roles.
-The national airline, Ariana Afghan Airlines, said that 30 percent of its workforce were women as of 2020.
+Airlines had welcomed Afghan women in various roles.
+The national airline, Ariana Afghan Airlines, said that 30 percent of its workforce was women as of 2020.
 Private airline Kam Air also had over a hundred women in employment.
 In February 2021, Kam Air operated the first flight with an all-female crew, including an Afghan pilot, in a domestic flight from Kabul to Herat.

-On 24 December 2022, the Taliban announced that they will ban Afghan women from working in national and international aid groups.
-This move was noted by several international organizations.
-NGOs ceased their activities.
-The UN humanitarian chief Martin Griffiths, said that he was waiting for a list of guidelines from the Taliban officials that would allow Afghan women to work in the humanitarian sector.

-On 5 June 2023, The Norwegian Refugee Council (NRC) received permission to resume its humanitarian operations in the southern part of Kandahar, which is widely regarded as the birthplace of the Taliban.
-This development holds great significance, considering the region's long-standing volatility, which has posed challenges for aid agencies operating in the area.
+Post-2021 Taliban return

+Under Taliban rule, women have been banned from working in the government, and the private workforce, including international NGOs.
+An exception is technically made for nurses and midwives, since women can be prohibited from seeing male doctors; however, a December 2, 2024 edict declared that Afghan women were no longer allowed to pursue medical education.
+Women who do continue to work in healthcare often face high levels of threats, harassment and gender discrimination.

+While about one-fourth of the female Afghan population works or is looking for work (a very low proportion by global standards), most of those are "forced into low-paying, unstable jobs in the informal economy."